flyinggrizzly/mobile-suits-in-the-black/content/tactical/_index.md

 factions**, and will likely have their own more selfish goals in addition to defeating the Enemy.

+During Tactical, the MC takes on the role of the **Intelligence Officer** in addition to their normal role.
+As the Intelligence Officer, the MC's job is to present all information as honestly and openly as possible.
+Don't lie or fuck around here--life is going to be hard enough for the Tactical Officers as it is.

 ## The Tactical phase

 The first thing you do when you begin playing _Against the Titans of War_, after